 B.1 General

 For each test in the present document, the environmental conditions under which the BS is to be tested are defined.

+For OTA requirements where it is not possible to environmentally control the entire calibrated OTA chamber either localised control of the BS hardware or alternative OTA measurements which are then related to the original specification are acceptable.

 B.2 Normal test environment